Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 #### Further Testing

+I had my family and friends do some testing on it simply by playing the game.
+I had 3 testers.
+I encountered a couple bugs the first time around, which saw that flipping over cards in quick succession broke the game and left cards facing up that weren't matched.
+I implemented the fix for this and after that had been unable to find anymore bugs.
+During my testing, I would often spam click things to see what would break and what wouldn't.
+Upon further testing, I discovered a bug where flipping the same card BACK over meant that the classes given would change and essentially break.
+I was unable to figure out a fix in time for this bug, however I will be working on trying to patch it.

 ## Deployment

-This project has been deployed via .
+This project has been deployed via Github Pages.

 1. Log into GitHub.
-2. Select KaganHuseyin/.
+2. Select KaganHuseyin/Interactive-Front-End-Development-Milestone-Project.
 3. Select settings.
 4. Scroll down the page and locate GitHub Pages.
 5. Change the source to the master branch.
 6. Once the page refreshes, the website has been deployed.
-7. From here, go back to the repository and select ""
+7. From here, go back to the repository and select "Enivorments".
 8. Select view deployment and the website will open up in a new tab.

 ## Credits